dpcairns/react-famous-cats/labs/LAB-11-12/SOLO-LAB-11.md

 ## STRETCH:

-Add a **new page** for the coin toss game.
-Think about design
+Add a **new page** for chat:
-of:
+1. List of messages
+1. Input for new message

+New components for:
-1. The flip and display of coin
+1. List of rooms
-1. Bet, including side and amount
-1. How much money the user has
+1. Form for adding a room (or some list of things)

 ---